pedromsrocha/pedromsrocha.github.io/content/research/index.md

 to accommodate shared mutable state, which is an essential building block of modern software development.
-The resulting language CLASS lies at sweet spot between expressiveness and safety: we can code realistic concurrent programs involving memory-efficient linked data structures and and sophisticated thread synchronisation.
-The logical foundations guarantee that well-typed CLASS programs do not go wrong: they never deadlock, do not leak memory and they always terminate.
+The resulting language CLASS lies at sweet spot between expressiveness and safety: we can code realistic concurrent programs involving memory-efficient linked data structures and sophisticated thread synchronisation.
+The logical foundations guarantee that well-typed
+CLASS programs do not go wrong: they never deadlock, do not leak memory and they always terminate.

 Below you can find my publications and some of my talks.